-Don't give money directly to your seller (usually in the case of of "for sale by owner") for earnest money.
-Until the sale is complete, the good faith deposit actually belongs to you.
-Any good faith funds are to go toward your expenses closing; your FSBO seller might not know this.
-Find a lawyer or other neutral person who is able to hold the funds or put them in a trust account until you close.
-If your home purchase fails, your purchase agreement should specify where your earnest money should go.
+Don't give money directly to your seller (generally in cases of "for sale by owner") to be used as a "good faith" deposit.
+Until closing, the good faith deposit remains yours.
+The good faith money is to be applied to your expenses upon closing; some sellers may not understand this.
+Get an attorney or other neutral party who will hang on to the funds or put them in a trust account until you close.
+If your transaction fails, the purchase agreement should document where the earnest money should go.